DmitroPodolsky/auto_realtylink_parser/README.md

 ## Overview

-This script is parsing AutoRia website and make sql dumps
+This script is parsing realitylink website

 ## Prerequisites